Frequently Asked Questions

 The FAFSA is the Free Application for Federal Student Aid.
 All students seeking financial aid from the federal or state government must complete the form.
 The FAFSA can be completed at www.fafsa.gov.

 A Master Promissory Note (MPN) is a legally binding contract you sign in order to receive Direct Student Loans.
 The MPN describes your rights and responsibilities as a student loan borrower, and by signing the MPN, you agree to repay the money borrowed and agree to all terms and conditions included in the MPN.
 Once you sign an MPN, a new MPN is not required for any new loans for the next ten years.
-You can sign your MPN electronically with the PIN number you used to sign your FAFSA.
+You can sign your MPN electronically with the FSA ID you used to sign your FAFSA.

 Yes.
 Although only full-time students are eligible for some types of financial aid (like Thomas More Scholarships), part-time students may be eligible for most grants and loans.
 Students must be enrolled for only a minimum of six credit hours to qualify for federal student loans.
 Students eligible for a federal Pell Grant may enroll for as few as three credit hours and still qualify for the grant